 Did you pick up hiking during the pandemic?
 Then you likely own half the things you need to recreate Laura Dern’s iconic ensemble from Jurassic Park.
 Be sure to roll up your sleeves and knot your shirt at your waist.
 And if you happen to have a dinosaur stuffed animal lying around, you can carry him with you as well, just for fun.

-For the classy Halloween celebrant, knot your hair in a high bun, fashion a pearl necklace around your neck and slip into your favorite black dress to go as one of Audrey Hepburn’s most iconic roles.
+For the classy Halloween celebrant, knot your hair in a high bun, grab a pearl necklace and slip into your favorite black dress to go as one of Audrey Hepburn’s most iconic roles.
 If you happen to have a pair of elbow-length black gloves or want to fashion a long cigarette holder out of chopsticks, they’ll only add to your final look, but don’t worry if you don’t have time to find or make these accessories.

 This timeless costume is a breeze to put together and it’s incredibly comfortable, making it an obvious go-to in our book.
 Although we suggest adding some minimalist white kicks and a pair of bike shorts underneath if you plan to leave the house.

-15. Daisy Duke From the Dukes Of Hazzard
+14. Daisy Duke from The Dukes of Hazzard

 You don’t need to opt for super-short shorts or knot your shirt to reveal your entire stomach if you don’t want to—denim cutoffs of any length and a plaid button-down knotted at your waist will still capture Daisy’s signature southern style.
 Finish with a Farrah Fawcett-inspired blowout and some cowboy boots.